sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 # Relay Policy Learning
 [Relay Policy Learning (RPL) ](https://relay-policy-learning.github.io/) uses the same two layer, goal conditioned hierarchial policy, but pretrains both layers with supervised learning from expert demonstrations based on the goal relabelling they used in [Learning from Play (LFP) ](https://arxiv.org/pdf/1903.01973.pdf).
 Rather than assuming demonstration data must correspond to a desired task, in demos they interact widely with the environment and regard any state reached along these trajectories as a potential goal.
 For our purposes we can use a model we've already trained to collect demonstration data, rather than teleoperating.

 To create higher level training data, they sample a sub-trajectory from the data and take the final state as the goal state.
 If the higher level acts every n steps, then observation, action pairs are simply $(o_t, a_{t+n})$ for all timesteps t throughout the trajectory.
-Lower level training data takes windows from $t$ to $t+n$ from the trajectories, and sets $s_{t+n} as the goal state, using every timestep within each window as data.
+Lower level training data takes windows from $t$ to $t+n$ from the trajectories, and sets $s_{t+n}$ as the goal state, using every timestep within each window as data.

 This greatly expands the available data, because each observed state, action pair is valid for many goals.
 It also makes the data significantly easier to collect for a human teleoperator, as instead of having to reset the environment after each demonstration - the human can freely play.
 In LFP they found that models purely trained using supervised learning were able to comfortably complete a variety of robotic manipulation tasks.